-If a course is cancelled, or the student withdraws at least 5 business days prior to the course, a full refund will be issued.
+If a course is canceled, or the student cancels their registration at least 5 business days prior to the course, a full refund will be issued.
 Cancellation in less than 5 business days of the course will result in a refund of the tuition less a 25% administration fee.

 Code of Conduct

 In order to provide an optimum learning environment, conduct that interferes with that environment will not be tolerated.
-Examples may include, but are not limited to: inebriation, use of drugs, threat of violence against any student, instructor or staff, heckling of instructor, disruptive behavior, or any conduct that is inappropriate in a classroom setting.
+Examples may include but are not limited to inebriation, use of drugs, the threat of violence against any student, instructor, or staff, heckling of an instructor, disruptive behavior, or any conduct that is inappropriate in a classroom setting.

 Any photos taken during the course or event may be used for future advertising or posted on social media.
 If you do not wish your photo to be published, please inform the Association.